-1. Recommend the selected A/E to the Agency Head or his Designee for approval.
-2. The terms of the agreement shall be recorded in a written and signed MOU and attached to the Form [CO-3](#) signed by the Agency Contracting Officer and the A/E. 3.
-Post a Notice of Award.
-Post the notice on the On-Line Bids page of eVA, Virginia's central electronic procurement website at <http://eva.virginia.gov> .
-4. Issue a Purchase Order in eVA referencing to the Contract CO-3.2.
+- 1. Recommend the selected A/E to the Agency Head or his Designee for approval. - 2.
+The terms of the agreement shall be recorded in a written and signed MOU and attached to the Form [CO-3](#) signed by the Agency Contracting Officer and the A/E. - 3.
+Post a Notice of Award on [eVA](#). - 4.
+Issue a Purchase Order on eVA referencing the Contract CO-3.
 Forward a copy of the Contract, Form CO-3, and the MOU to DEB.

-3.1.8.5 A/E Term Contracts ([Code of Virginia](#), §2.2-4301, 3.a, Competitive Negotiations)
+3.1.8.4 A/E Term Contracts

+([Code of Virginia](#), § 2.2-4302.2, Process for Competitive Negotiation, B.)

-A/E Term Contracts are a useful and effective tool for the Agency in effectively managing their planning, maintenance, and renovation programs and effectively handling emergency situations.
+A/E Term Contracts are a useful and effective tool for the Agency in managing their planning, maintenance, and renovation programs and quickly handling emergency procurement of professional services.
+Term contracts shall include the terms and conditions and pricing for work which may be issued during the term of the contract.
 The following policy governs the use of these contracts.